thisdot/js-jeopardy/game/devjokes.md

 A26.
 Nothing, they'll refuse to comment.

 Q27.
-Why are sockers good at dates?<br>
+Why are sockets good at dates?<br>
 A27.
 Because they are good listeners.

 Q28.
 Why was the database misogynistic?<br>
 A28.
-Becuase it was flsuh with toxic MySQLinity.
+Because it was flush with toxic MySQLinity.

 Q29.
 Why do Java developers wear glasses?<br>